edgedb/easy-edgedb/chapter12/index.md

 {}
 ```

 Huh?
 It's an empty set!
 But a search for places that start with "b" gives us `{'Buda-Pesth', 'Bistritz'}`.
-Let's see if the same works when we concatenate with `++` as well.
+Let's make sure that the output is the same when we manually type out the city names:

 ```edgeql
 select {'Buda-Pesth', 'Bistritz'} ++ {};